exuanbo/ts-standardx/README.md

 ### --help

 ```
-ts-standardx: Yet another customizable linter for TypeScript and JavaScript. (https://github.com/exuanbo/ts-standardx#readme)
+ts-standardx: Yet another configurable linter for TypeScript and JavaScript. (https://github.com/exuanbo/ts-standardx#readme)

 Usage: ts-standardx <flags> [FILES...]

   If FILES is omitted, all source files (*.ts, *.tsx, *.js, *.jsx, *.mjs, *.cjs)
   in the current working directory will be checked recursively.

-  By default, files/folders that begin with '.' like .eslintrc .cache/
+  By default, files/folders that begin with '.' like .eslintrc .cache/ and
-  and paths in the project's root .gitignore are automatically ignored.
+  paths in .gitignore are automatically ignored.

 Basic:
   --fix                Automatically fix problems
-  --verbose            Show rule names for errors (to ignore specific rules)

 Config:
   --env                Use custom eslint environment